jeyabalajis/mlflow_base_image/README.md

 # mlflow_base_image
-Base Image for hosting MLFlow in an ECS container in a Fargate service.
+Base Image for hosting MLFlow as a Fargate service in an ECS container.

 ## Build Status